viniciusvdias/pdm/finalproject/20251/G6/README.md

   wget -O data/yellow_tripdata_${year}-${month}.parquet https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_${year}-${month}.parquet
   ```

-  You just need to replace ${year} by an year, 2024 for exemple, and ${month} by a month, 02 for exemple.
+  You just need to replace ${year} by an year, 2024 for example, and ${month} by a month, 02 for example.

   - Instead of run the code above once for each month, we made an script to do it automatically by passing a range to it.
 You just need to run: